Stages#

 <Response [200]>

-You can use the type parameter to narrow down on the type of stage that is returned when multiple stages share the same label.
+You can use the type parameter to narrow down the type of stage that is returned when multiple stages share the same label.
 For example, Amazon S3 can be of type origin, executor or destination.
-The StreamingFlow.add_stage() method returns the first possible stage matching the conditions, therefore it is advisable to narrow down your possibilities by always specifying type.
+The StreamingFlow.add_stage() method returns the first possible stage matching the conditions, therefore it is advisable to narrow down your possibilities by always specifying type or using stage_info.

 Remove a Stage from a Flow#

-To remove a stage in the UI, you can click on the stage and then click on the delete icon that comes above it.
+To remove a stage in the UI, click the stage and then click the delete icon that appears above it.

 Screenshot for removing a stage.